Nanoscale secondary ion mass spectrometry

-NanoSIMS (nanoscale secondary ion mass spectrometry) is an analytical instrument manufactured by CAMECA which operates on the principle of secondary ion mass spectrometry.
+Nanoscale secondary ion mass spectrometry (NanoSIMS) is an analytical instrument manufactured by CAMECA which operates on the principle of secondary ion mass spectrometry.
 The NanoSIMS is used to acquire nanoscale resolution measurements of the elemental and isotopic composition of a sample.
 The NanoSIMS is able to create nanoscale maps of elemental or isotopic distribution, parallel acquisition of up to seven masses, isotopic identification, high mass resolution, subparts-per-million sensitivity with lateral resolution down to 30 nm.

 Simplified diagram of a NanoSims50 instrument.

 The original design of the NanoSIMS instrument was conceived by Georges Slodzian at the University of Paris Sud in France and at the Office National d'Etudes et de Recherches Aérospatiales.
 There are currently around 60 NanoSIMS instruments worldwide.